-A dividend blog focused on retiring with dividend income.
+A dividend blog focused on retiring with dividend income through dividend growth.
 Without a pension plan, I need to create my own income-generating wealth and be the best dividend investor I can be.

 Let start by saying that I am just a regular guy from the greater Vancouver area in Canada.
 I have a passion for personal finance and investing.
 Back in early 2009, I decided it was time to supercharge my passion and take control of my portfolio.
 I ‘FIRED’ my financial advisor and moved all my money to a discount broker.
 At first with Scotia iTrade and then I moved to RBC Direct Investing.
 Switching is easy and the costs are often covered by the receiving institution.
 Don’t hesitate if your needs are not met.

 I was long aware of dividends but never thought I could invest in stocks without having more money.
 How can I invest small amounts regularly with a transaction fee of $30 at the time?
 All I did was request my mutual funds to be invested in dividend paying mutual funds.
 I knew that regardless of the movement, I was still earning money.
 In late 2008, the market crashed, as many of you know, and my investments did not do much better than others …